Atlas-free Brain Network Transformer

 \subsection{Brain Connectome Age Prediction}

-Brain connectome age is an estimate of how old a person's brain appears based on neurobiological connectivity features extracted from structural or functional neuroimaging data.
+Brain-connectome age is an estimate of how old a person's brain appears based on neurobiological connectivity features extracted from structural or functional neuroimaging data.
 It may differ from chronological age, reflecting individual variability in the brain's aging process.
-The estimation model is typically trained on data from a cohort of healthy individuals, allowing brain connectome age to serve as a benchmark for normative brain development.
-A higher or lower brain connectome age relative to chronological age indicates accelerated or decelerated brain aging, respectively.
+The estimation model is typically trained on data from a cohort of healthy individuals, allowing brain-connectome age to serve as a benchmark for normative brain development.
+A higher or lower brain-connectome age relative to chronological age indicates accelerated or decelerated brain aging, respectively.
 This measure has been widely used as a biomarker to assess brain health and to aid in the early detection of neurodegenerative diseases.
-The mean absolute error (MAE) between the brain connectome age and chronological age is typically used as the evaluation metric for a prediction model.
-The obtained MAEs from different approaches are given in Table \ref{tab:main_results}.
+For this regression task, elastic net follows a standard linear regression formulation, all other regression models were trained by minimizing the mean squared error (MSE) between the brain-connectome age and chronological age.
+For evaluation, we report mean absolute error (MAE), which is commonly used in brain-age studies because it provides a more intuitive measure of prediction error in years than MSE.
+The obtained MAEs from different approaches are also given in Table \ref{tab:main_results}.
 The atlas-free BNT consistently outperforms atlas-based methods, demonstrating greater robustness and generalizability.
-Figure~\ref{fig:atlas_free_bnt_age} shows the atlas-free BNT’s predicted brain connectome age plotted against chronological age, and the figures for atlas-based approaches are presented in Appendix~\ref{app:atls_brain_age_prediction}.
+Figure~\ref{fig:atlas_free_bnt_age} shows the atlas-free BNT’s predicted brain-connectome age plotted against chronological age, and the figures for atlas-based approaches are presented in Appendix~\ref{app:atls_brain_age_prediction}.
 Among atlas-based approaches, connectivity-driven atlases generally achieve better performance than the anatomical AAL atlas, with the exception of BrainGNN.
 Across all atlas-based baselines, the Craddock-400 atlas remains the strongest performer.